kostia/kick-it/README.md

 ## Configuration

-1. Create a new project at https://console.infopark.net/ with a CMS and a CRM (see [this article](https://dev.infopark.net/getting-started) for details).
+1. Create a new project (see https://scrival.com/getting-started for details).
 For security reasons this project __MUST__ include a special string `kickme` in it's name, e.g. `fookickme123`.

 2. Download and import the configuration ZIP: